 - Keep your body covered up as much as you can

-- Limit your exposure to the sun in the middle of the day, when UV rays are their strongest
+- Limit your sun exposure in the middle of the day, when UV rays are their strongest

 - Use a high SPF sun lotion on your face and other areas of exposed skin, even on cloudy days